Skip to main content

 Starting simple

 Let’s start with the basics: simple returns.
-These are exactly what they sound like—the percentage return you make on your investment.
-If you put $100 in a bank account that paid a 3% interest rate, you’d have received $3 at the end of the year.
+This is the percentage return you make on your investment.
+Say you put $100 in a bank account that paid a 3% p.a. interest rate, you’d receive $3 at the end of the year.
 That $3 is your simple return.
 Easy.

-Now that you have $3, you have a decision to make.
-You can leave your $3 in the bank, or you can take it out and use it—like to buy an ice cream.
+Now that you have $3, you could leave it in the bank, or you can take it out and use it—like to buy an ice cream.
 If you take your $3 out, then wait another year, you’ll have another $3 in interest at the end of year two.
 That interest comes from your original $100 deposit, earning $3 again.
 Sounds great!

 Going compound